dd2-42/Unloading-the-Cognitive-Overload-in-Machine-Learning/README.md

 Highlights of the series:

 * The series will be by itself a complete standalone course material with minimal resource hopping as well as limiting opened tabs both in our browser and in our brain.
-* The tutorials in this series will be supported by corresponding spelled-out blog.
+* The tutorials in this series will be supported by corresponding spelled-out blogs.
 * Each individual tutorial will be complete in its entirety with the marriage of concepts with codes.
 (No more fighting !)
-* Practical project based learning approach with end-to-end streamlined pipeline.
+* Follow along, practical project-based learning approach with end-to-end streamlined pipeline supported by visualizations and intuitions.
 * Series:
   * Preliminaries and groundwork (let the base up !)
     * Python